dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 If using the preceding component locally in a Blazor Web App, place the component in the client project's `Pages` folder.
 The client project is the solution's project with a name that ends in `.Client`.
 When the app is running, navigate to `/render-mode-3` in the browser's address bar.

-## Auto render mode
+## Automatic (Auto) render mode

-The Auto render mode determines how to render the component at runtime.
+The automatic (Auto) render mode determines how to render the component at runtime.
 The component is initially rendered server-side with interactivity using the Blazor Server hosting model.
 The .NET runtime and app bundle are downloaded to the client in the background and cached so that they can be used on future visits.
-Components using the Auto render mode must be built from a separate client project that sets up the Blazor WebAssembly host.
+Components using the automatic render mode must be built from a separate client project that sets up the Blazor WebAssembly host.

 In the following example, the component is interactive throughout the process.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is rerendered to update the message in the UI.
 Initially, the component is rendered interactively from the server, but on subsequent visits it's rendered from the client after the .NET runtime and app bundle are downloaded and cached.